ancova/GetData_CourseProject/CodeBook.md

 ###STUDY DESIGN

-The data for the course project is from *Human Activity Recognition Using Smartphones Dataset* by Jorge L, RReyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto[[1][1]], which can be downloaded at [here][2].
+The data for the course project is from *Human Activity Recognition Using Smartphones Dataset* by Jorge L, RReyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto[1], which can be downloaded at [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
-Each person performed six activities (WALKING, WALKING\_UPSTAIRS, WALKING\_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
-More information could be found on the [website][2].
+Each person performed six activities (walking, walking\_upstairs, walking\_downstairs, sitting, standing, laying) wearing a smartphone (Samsung Galaxy S II) on the waist.
+More information could be found on the website.

 As for the course project, data cleaning are following steps: